MK2112/any_to_any.py/README.md

 python any_to_any.py -i /path/to/mp4-folder -o /path/to/save/folder -f mp3 -q high -d
 ```

-Convert all MP3 files from any subdirectory to M4A, delete MP3 source files afterwards:
+Convert all MP3 files from any subdirectory **recursively** to M4A, delete MP3 source files afterwards:
 ```python
 python any_to_any.py -i /path/to/mp3-top-folder -f m4a -d -r
 ```